Kansas City Metro • Inspection-only GPR

 Concrete scanning

-Before coring, saw cutting, anchoring, or trenching, GPR can help identify rebar patterns, embedded lines, and hidden hazards under the slab.
+Before coring, saw cutting, anchoring, trenching, or drilling, GPR can help identify likely reinforcement patterns, embedded lines, and hidden hazards under the slab.

 Private utility locating

-Useful when private-side utility paths are uncertain or when you need more confidence before excavation, renovation, or rerouting work.
+Useful when private-side utility paths are uncertain or when you need more confidence before excavation, renovation, rerouting, or project work.

 Pre-project investigation

-Helpful for homeowners, buyers, contractors, and property managers who need answers before committing to higher-cost work.
+Helpful for homeowners, buyers, contractors, property managers, and commercial teams who need answers before committing to higher-cost work.

 Camera locating vs. GPR